 Keep bathrooms spotless and fresh smelling!
 Place all personal care items out of sight.
-Tile, fixtures, shower doors, tubs must be shining and immaculate.
+Tile, fixtures, shower doors, and tubs must be shining and immaculate.
 Remove all rust and mildew stains; neatly recaulk around the top edges of the tub, countertops, etc.

 Place dishes of potpourri in rooms throughout the house or add a drop of vanilla or bath oil on light bulbs for scent.

-Keep windows, windowsills and all light fixtures clean.
+Keep windows, windowsills, and all light fixtures clean.

 Don’t forget the storage and car parking areas – keep them